JonahDW/MeerKAT-widebeam/README.md

                         degrees.
 ```

 ## alpha_flux_corrections.py

-This script takes a catalog of sources and calculates and applies residual corrections to the fluxes and spectral indices of sources.
+Take a catalog of sources and calculates and applies residual corrections to the fluxes and spectral indices of sources.
 These residual corrections are necessary if the images from which they were derived had a large bandwidth.

 ```
 usage: alpha_flux_corrections.py [-h] [-d DIST_COL]